aaudelin/spring-boot-hibernate-spatial/README.md

-# Spring Boot - GeoDB Example
+# Spring Boot - H2 GEO Example

 This project is an implementation example of H2 - Geo DB.